Transfer the ice cubes into a glass. Sprinkle the saffron over them and set it aside for later.

 Add the sautéed beans and the saffron water to the sauce once it has been simmering for 2 h.
 Let it simmer for another 20 minutes while you parboil the rice.

 Wash the rice by moving it around in a bowl of water, draining it, adding fresh water, and repeating this process 4 to 5 times.

 Bring water to boil in a large pan.
 Add 2 tbsp of salt.

 Once the water is boiling add the rice to it and briefly stir to make sure it does not stick together.

-After 2 to 5 minutes (depending on the rice you use) fish out a rice corn and either bite or cut through it.
-The rice corn should only be cooked by about a third.
-The very outer layer of the rice corn should be soft and look translucent and 2/3 in the centre should still be firm and appear opaque white.
+After 3 to 7 minutes (depending on the rice you use) fish out a rice corn and either bite or cut through it.
+If the rice corn is soft on the outside and still firm in the centre, it means the rice is parboiled.

 Drain the rice in a colander and rinse it thoroughly with cold water.
 This will interrupt the cooking process as well as wash off any excess salt.

-Now add thin a layer of parboiled rice.
-Add some sauce, including a few chunks of meat.
-Continue with thin a layer of rice and so on, until all the ingredients are used up, finishing with a layer of sauce.
+Now add a layer of parboiled rice.
+Add some more sauce, including a few chunks of meat, then sprinkle with cinnamon powder.
+Continue with a layer of rice and so on, until all the ingredients are used up, finishing with a layer of sauce and cinnamon powder.

 Poke a few holes through the rice with the back of a wooden spoon.
 Heat the pan over medium temperature.
 Line the lid with a clean kitchen towel.
 As soon as steam rises from the rice, put the lid on.